 Special VAT rules apply to various supplies of goods and services, e.g., for small businesses, flat-rate farmers, tax-exempt persons, certain other services according to § 3a paragraph 3, transport services (§ 3b UStG) and restaurant services (§ 3e UStG).

 How VAT registration works in Poland

 Companies must apply to the competent tax office to register turnover taxation in Poland.
 For companies that are not residents or have a branch in Poland, the “Warszawa-Śródmieście Second Revenue Office” is responsible.
-The authority also issues the VAT ID, and the application can be submitted in person, by post or electronically.
+The authority also issues the VAT ID, and the application can be submitted in person, post or electronically.

 Warszawa-Śródmieście Second Revenue Office

 ul.
 Lindleya 14, 02-013 Warsaw

 Note: Much of the information provided by the Polish authorities is in Polish.
 Communication with the authorities is also usually in Polish.
 Companies from EU member states are not obliged to appoint a fiscal representative.
 However, in the event of language difficulties, it may be helpful to seek assistance.